Identifying when your driveway is past repair versus resurfacing.

-Colorado’s winter brings frigid cold temperatures, which can be detrimental to a homeowner’s home though it is known for its gorgeous snow capped mountains.
+Colorado’s winter brings frigid cold temperatures, which can be detrimental to a homeowner’s home.
 Driveways are one of the most exposed parts of a home, which makes them prone to weathering damage like cracking and splitting.
 This can be very costly to repair and require a period of time to fix.
 As many of us know, homes often need repairing throughout the year.

 So, when is it too late to complete driveway repair homeowners?

-The most simple answer is once winter rolls around, it is unfortunately too late, but not for all driveways.
+The most simple answer is once winter rolls around, it’s unfortunately too late for most driveways.
 It depends on what it is made out of, as some surfaces naturally last longer than others.
 Some driveways are tougher than others and may need less repair and maintenance.
 Additionally, the amount of snowfall causing freezing and thawing can harm the concrete.
 The best rule of thumb to go by is to seal it every two-to-five years depending on its current condition.
-Homeowners, if you are unsure of whether it needs repairing, it is best to get it inspected by a professional for a quote.
+If you are unsure of whether it needs repairing, it is best to get it inspected by a professional for a quote.

-For some homeowners, repairing or replacing their driveway may not be readily affordable, depending on the planned budget.
-In this situation, it is best to talk to a professional concrete company that specializes in this restoration and resurfacing process like Concrete Restoration Systems about what can be done to make repairs on a more reasonable and affordable budget.
+For some homeowners, repairing or replacing their driveway may not be affordable depending on the planned budget.
+In this situation, it’s best to talk to a professional concrete company – like Concrete Restoration Systems – that specializes in the restoration and resurfacing process about what can be done to make repairs on a more reasonable and affordable budget.

 What if it is easier to mend cracks and divots with concrete mix poured over?

 If it seems more practical and affordable to fill in the divots by pouring some concrete on it instead of redoing the entire driveway then consider this…